Map Local

 How It Works

-Section titled “How It Works”When a request matches a Map Local rule, Weproxa intercepts it and responds with the contents of a local file instead of forwarding the request to the remote server.
+Section titled “How It Works”When a request matches a Map Local rule, WePROXA intercepts it and responds with the contents of a local file instead of forwarding the request to the remote server.
 The request never reaches the origin — the response is served entirely from disk.

 If the local file is not found, the request falls through and is forwarded to the origin server as normal.